The Bible Teacher's Commentary

 Shall raise up for you a prophet like me from your brethren (Acts 7:37).

 Jesus was this prophet who was rejected by His people.
-In as much as the Jewish leaders rejected Christ, they rejected the God.
-Those who persecute the righteous ones that God sends are ones who keep not the Law (not Stephen).
-It is at this point the Jewish leaders stoned Stephen (illegal) and proved their hardened hearts.
+Inasmuch as the Jewish leaders rejected Christ, they rejected God.
+Those who persecute the righteous ones that God sends are those who keep not the Law (not Stephen).
+It is at this point that the Jewish leaders stoned Stephen (illegally) and proved their hardened hearts.
 They prove by Stephen’s stoning that they have rejected God and His Law.